NVIDIA/NVFlare/examples/advanced/finance/README.md

 and [tree-based](https://github.com/NVIDIA/NVFlare/tree/main/examples/advanced/xgboost/tree-based/README.md)
 methods.

+For histogram-based collaboration we use "NVFlare as XGBoost Communicator" by default, for details please refer to [NVFlare federated xgboost](https://nvflare.readthedocs.io/en/2.4/user_guide/federated_xgboost.html)

 ## Data Preparation
 ### Download and Store Data
 To run the examples, we first download the dataset from the link above, which is a single `.csv` file.